 Looking for a job during college?
 We want you!
 Campus Rec is the largest employer of students on campus, and we have jobs including lifeguard, trip guide and climbing wall attendant.
 We also hire and train group fitness instructors, personal trainers and intramural officials.
 Working on campus is super convenient, and we like to think we're pretty fun too!
-Please visit campusrec.wfu. edu/employment/student.
+Visit go.wfu.edu/recjobs.